QAZASDEDC/DaiFu/README.md

 # DaiFu: Enabling In-Situ Updates for Lightning Recovery from Program Failures in Deep Learning
-The artifact of ASE 2024 submission#95
+The artifact of FSE 2025 submission#280

 ## Please note that the preview provided by https://anonymous.4open.science cannot display all the content in ./DLFailureBenchmark.
 This may be caused by the large volumn of files including in our benchmark.
 If you want to use our benchmark, please download this repository by pushing the `Download Repository` Button in the up right of this page.